AlexIIL/LibNetworkStack/README.md

         }
     }

-    /** Sends the new on/off state, to be rendered on the front of the block. */ protected final void sendSwitchState(boolean isOn) {
+    /** Sends the new on/off state, to be rendered on the front of the block.
+     *  This should be called on the server side. */ protected final void sendSwitchState(boolean isOn) {
         for (ActiveConnection connection : CoreMinecraftNetUtil.getPlayersWatching(getWorld(), getPos())) {
             (isOn ?
 ID_TURN_ON : ID_TURN_OFF).send(connection, this);